allegroai/trains-jupyter-plugin/README.md

 jupyter nbextension enable --py trains-jupyter-plugin
 ```

-## Steps
+## How to use

-* Install package using above commands
+* Install package using the commands [above](#installation)
-* Clone your Git repository to a folder that will be assigned to a specific user
+* Clone your git repository to a folder that will be assigned to a specific user
 * Checkout a specific branch for the current user
 * Make sure git is configured with the correct credentials
-(it is advised to verify there is need to for password/passphrase when pushing)
+(we recommend verifying a password/passphrase is required when pushing)
 * Run jupyter notebook
 * Any commit/push of notebooks from this specific folder will be done to the selected branch

 ## Screenshots